-Once your health care provider removes the tissue, he or she sends it to a lab.
+Once your healthcare provider removes the tissue, he or she sends it to a lab.
 There a doctor called a pathologist looks at the tissue under a microscope to check for cancer cells.
 It usually takes several days for the results of your biopsy to come back.
-A biopsy is the only sure way to tell if you have cancer and the only way to tell what kind of cancer it is.
+A biopsy is the only sure way to tell if you have cancer.
+And it is the only way to tell what kind of cancer it is.

-Here are descriptions of the three types of biopsies your health care provider may do:
+Below are the 3 types of biopsies a healthcare provider may do:

-Endoscopic biopsy.
-The most common biopsy done to diagnose colorectal cancer is one performed during a colonoscopy or a sigmoidoscopy.
+This is most common biopsy to diagnose colorectal cancer.
+It is done during a colonoscopy or a sigmoidoscopy.
 These are screening and diagnostic tests that use an endoscope.
-An endoscope is a tube with a video camera on the end used to look inside your rectum and colon.
-There are specific types of endoscopes used depending on what part of your body the health care provider is looking at.
-For a colonoscopy, the health care provider uses a colonoscope.
-For a sigmoidoscopy, the health care provider uses a sigmoidoscope, which is shorter and can only reach about half of the colon.
-If the health care provider finds a polyp during one of these tests, he or she most likely will remove it using instruments passed down the endoscope.
-After cutting it from your colon wall, the health care provider will take it out through the tube being used to see inside you.
-The removal is called a polypectomy.
-Your health care provider then sends the polyp to the lab to be checked for cancer.
-If the health care provider sees a mass or some other type of unusual tissue, he or she will remove a portion of it through the tube and send it to the lab.
-The lab will then be able to determine whether it is cancer.
+This is a tube with a small video camera on the end.
+There are types of endoscopes for different parts of the body.
+For a colonoscopy, the healthcare provider uses a colonoscope.
+For a sigmoidoscopy, he or she uses a sigmoidoscope.
+It is shorter and can only reach about 1/3 of the colon.
+If the healthcare provider finds a polyp or growth in the colon or rectum during 1 of these tests, he or she most likely will remove it.
+This is done using small tools passed down the endoscope.
+After cutting it from your colon wall, the healthcare provider will take it out through the tube.
+This is called a polypectomy.
+Your healthcare provider then sends the polyp to the lab to be checked for cancer.
+He or she will also take samples of any other growths to send to the lab.
+The lab will then be able to see if any of the growths are cancer.

-Needle biopsy.
-There are two types of needle biopsies.
+There are 2 types of needle biopsies.
 One is a fine needle biopsy.
-For it, the health care provider uses a fine needle and syringe to remove liquid and a very small sample of tissue.
+The healthcare provider uses a very thin (fine) needle and syringe to remove liquid and a very small sample of tissue.
 The other is a core needle biopsy.
 The needle for this procedure is slightly larger.
-The health care provider takes out a small sample of tissue about one-sixteenth of an inch in diameter.
-These biopsies are sometimes done to examine tissue from a tumor or a mass the health care provider has found in some other part of your body.
-They can help the health care provider know whether the cancer has spread.
-To perform a needle biopsy, the health care provider inserts a needle into the tumor and withdraws a sample of tissue.
-The biopsy can be done in the health care provider's office using a local anesthetic for tumors the doctor can feel.
-For tumors that can't be felt, the health care provider may use a CT scan to help guide the placing of the needle.
-CT scans are very accurate X-rays that take detailed pictures of the inside of your body.
-Sometimes health care providers use an ultrasound image to help guide the insertion of the needle.
-These types of biopsies are done in a special operating room.
+This biopsy is sometimes done to take tissue from a tumor found in some other part of your body, such as the liver.
+This test can help show if the cancer has spread.
+For a needle biopsy, the healthcare provider inserts a needle into the tumor and takes a sample of tissue.
+For tumors the doctor can feel, the biopsy can be done in the healthcare provider's office using a local anesthetic.
+For tumors that can't be felt, the healthcare provider may use a CT scan to help guide the needle.
+CT scans are detailed X-rays.
+Or your healthcare provider may use an ultrasound to help him or her guide the needle.
+These types of biopsies are done in a procedure room.
 A needle biopsy usually takes only a few minutes.
-It doesn't require you to stay in the hospital overnight.
+You may receive sedation if needed to ease the discomfort.
+You don’t need to stay in the hospital overnight.

-Surgical biopsy.
-Most biopsies can be performed with one of the above techniques.
-However, if the polyp or the mass the health care provider wants to examine is large or in a hard-to-reach spot, you may need to have surgery.
+Most biopsies can be done with 1 of the above methods.
+But if the polyp or mass the healthcare provider wants to examine is large or in a hard-to-reach spot, you may need to have surgery.
 You'll be given general anesthesia so that you fall asleep and don't feel anything.
-You will also probably have to stay overnight in the hospital.
+You may also have to stay overnight in the hospital.
 It may take several days before you can go back to your normal routine.
-Sometimes you need a formal surgical procedure even for a biopsy.